-Perhaps the most popular of all colors, blue conveys trust, serenity and graciousness.
+Perhaps the most popular of all colours, blue conveys trust, serenity and graciousness.
 It is easy on the eyes and gives off a welcoming vibe.
-As such, you will find this color commonly used in financial, legal and medical practices.
+As such, you will find this colour commonly used in financial, legal and medical practices.

-The color of sky and water, blue is seen every day in our environment, is extremely versatile, and compliments other colors effectively.
+The colour of sky and water, blue is seen every day in our environment, is extremely versatile, and compliments other colours effectively.

 Successfully Blue Brands: Facebook, Skype, Ford, Paypal, Samsung, GAP, General Electric, Chase & IBM

 Ordinary, Sincere, Earthy

 Brown is a very natural colour.
 It is the colour of our earth.
 It conveys solidity, safety and a strong foundation.
 By itself, brown can appear dull and unrefined but combined with other colours, it can be strikingly beautiful.
 It’s an excellent colour choice for outdoor recreational companies, coffee shops, and wood furniture stores.